Ronald Hyatt Scholarship

 - Optional – A current résumé if it provides additional information not already provided in the application

-All application materials should be submitted to Jennifer Canders in Fetzer 209 Hall, no later than NOON on Friday, March 10, 2017.
+All application materials should be submitted to Lacey Singletary at firstname.lastname@example.org, no later than12/noon on Friday, February 16th, 2024.

 A committee will review applications and conduct interviews with finalists.
-The winner will be formally announced at the Carl Blyth Lecture to be held on during the spring 2017 semester.
-The scholarship awardee is expected to be present at the Blyth Lecture, and must be enrolled as a full time EXSS major at the time the award is dispersed in August 2017.
+The winner will be formally announced at the Carl Blyth Lecture to be held in the Spring term.
+The scholarship awardee is expected to be present at the Blyth Lecture, and must be enrolled as a full time EXSS major at the time the award is dispersed in the upcoming Fall term.

 - 2016 Leslie Sierra-Arevalo